SongZhizhai/EasyNOMP/README.md

 -------
 ### Configure Pool

-For pool configuration instructions, please visit the EasyNOMP Wiki: https://github.com/leshacat/EasyNOMP/wiki
+Pool configuration instructions are at the EasyNOMP Wiki: https://github.com/leshacat/EasyNOMP/wiki

 -------
 ### Run in Docker